CASIOmax/CASIOmax/README.md

 ### About Me

 I'm a **Bachelor of Science in Information Technology** student at the **National University of Modern Languages (NUML), Islamabad**.
-With a strong passion for technology and design, I'm currently working as a **UX/UI Designer at Centrox.AI**.
+With a strong passion for technology and design, I'm currently working as a **Junior Creative Designer at Centrox.AI**.

 ### Skills